-Audi is officially referring to the e-tron GT as a concept, but its running gear and looks are thought to be all-but-identical to those of a production version that'll arrive by the end of 2025.
+An e-tron GT concept was revealed at the 2018 Los Angeles Motor Show (see our gallery further down the page), but its running gear and looks are thought to be all-but-identical to those of a production version that'll arrive by the end of 2020.

-The GT is expected to cost north of £100,000 in the UK, which would position it as the flagship for the entire e-tron electric car range.
+The GT is expected to cost north of £100,000 in the UK, which would position it as the flagship for the entire e-tron electric-car range.

-Electric motor and battery
+Audi e-tron GT electric motor and battery

 Around 60% of the e-tron GT's parts under the metal are shared with the Porsche Taycan, with both cars using the same 'J1' platform.
 This includes the dual electric-motor setup, producing 582bhp, which is more than the standard Audi R8 V10 petrol supercar makes.

-Elsewhere, the absence of an engine up front and exhaust pipes at the rear has allowed for a very low bonnet and an advanced aerodynamic diffuser, respectively.
+It's also likely that we won't see the concept’s glowing front and rear e-tron logos and touch-sensitive door openers on the finished product.
+Elsewhere, the absence of an engine up front and exhaust pipes at the rear has allowed for a very low bonnet and an advanced aerodynamic diffuser.

 Inside the Audi e-tron GT, the main centre section of the dashboard extends out into the doors to emphasise the interior's width, while the driver's position is inspired by that of the R8 supercar, giving it a cockpit-like feel.